mat0714/mk-bank-2/README.md

 - show all customers profiles(with their accounts)
 - change all savings accounts rate of interest

-All information about clients and accounts is stored only when program is running(Storing in ArrayLists).
+This application uses JDBC and data is stored in MySQL Database.